When Can I Sue for Breach of Contract?

 Contra proferentem is a rule of contract interpretation that says ambiguous or conflicting terms within a contract should, generally, be construed against the...Learn More

-What Happens If a Person Signs a Contract Without Understanding the Terms Within the Contract?
+Is a Contract Legally Binding Even If a Person Lacked Understanding of What the Contract Meant?
 A Contract Is Legally Binding If a Person Agrees to the...Learn More

 Business owners often attempt to encourage prompt payment by imposing delayed payment penalties (late fees) upon those who fail to pay on time.Learn More